Circus Street Development, Brighton, UK

 Michael Grubb Studio provided a Public Realm Lighting Strategy for Brighton & Hove’s much heralded Circus Street Development.
 The project will see a disused area of the city centre transformed into a vibrant new social, cultural and economic quarter.

-An example of this can be seen with the three main gateways into the development.
-Each of which has its own catenary system with a “super-sized” pendant, shaped either as a pyramid, cube or sphere.
-These forms and their materiality are directly informed by adjacent buildings and will greatly assist when navigating the site whether by day or night.
+Based on the concept that lighting should be more than just visual objects, the lighting design of Circus Street sought to relate to the surrounding public realm and architecture.
+With three main gateways into the development, each entrance has its own catenary lighting flow system with a super-sized pendant, shaped either as a pyramid, cube or sphere.
+These forms, and their materiality, are directly informed by the adjacent buildings designed by shedkm and work to assist those navigating the site by day or night.

+It was also important that the lighting design blends seamlessly with the landscape design that had been curated by J & L Gibbons, while complementing the bold, honest, and vibrant culture of Brighton.
 Exterior lighting within the site has been carefully configured and includes a balance of both horizontal and vertical illumination.
-The central core and main square contains layers of architectural lighting, with each complimenting the other.
+The central core and main square contain layers of architectural lighting, with each complementing the other.
 This includes lighting of both soft and hard landscaping features, as well as surrounding building facades.